krullmizter/krullmizter/README.md

 <h1 align="center">Hi 👋, I'm Samuel Granvik (Krullmizter)</h1>
 <h3 align="center">IT Engineer & Full-stack developer specialized in deep learning & back-end development</h3>
 <p>Well experienced IT engineer & full-stack developer with a history of working with both software and hardware problems in various areas such as the marketing & advertising industry.
 Back-end development, open-source, deep learning and cyber security are some of my passions.
-Skilled in, among other:
+Skilled in, among others:

  - Ruby
  - Python